Our picks on places to stay on Martha's Vineyard

 Oak Bluffs: The Summercamp

-A fresh and fun this historic island hotel, Summercamp offers guests the chance to relive the glorious days of childhood -- while also enjoying some very adult amenities.
+A fresh and fun renovation of an historic island hotel, Summercamp offers guests the chance to relive the glorious days of childhood -- while also enjoying some very adult amenities.
 Located across from the harbor in colorful Oak Bluffs, many rooms offer stellar ocean views.

 |